WELCOME TO BARBARA’S BLOG AND THE MAGIC OF THE LACE CURTAIN RITUAL

 The magic of the lace curtains was the intricacy of their pattern and the delicate and loving attention they received from my grandmother and mother.
 With the greatest of care they hand washed, starched and then stretched the curtains in pairs on a wooden frame that was surrounded with sharp pins.
-The curtains were fastidiously hooked over these pins to ensure that the lace wasn’t damaged or that fingers weren’t pricked.
-This was both a delicate and dangerous task.
+The curtains were fastidiously hooked over these pins to ensure the lace wasn’t damaged or fingers weren’t pricked, a delicate and dangerous task.
 The stretcher was then expanded until there wasn’t the hint of a wrinkle in the lace.
 This ritual was usually accompanied by at least one incident that put the lace curtains in jeopardy.
 Panic.
 A quick fix.
 And all was well.

 Now for the finale: Hanging the beautiful lace curtains in the sparkling windows.
 Each panel was carefully hung on a rod at the top of the window.
 A silk drape in a rich fall color was then hung on either side, its contrast giving center stage to the lace curtains.

-Elevate Your Tasks to Rituals…
+Elevate Your Holiday Tasks to Rituals

 …My grandmother and mother were artists of this craft.
 They elevated seasonal household tasks to rituals by giving them their personal best, sharing them with my sister and me, repeating the steps year after year, and always filling the air with the urgency that comes from expectation.
 And, of course, milk and fresh-baked cookies.

 Every family has a holiday or remembrance waiting to be elevated to a ritual.
 Consider the preparations for Thanksgiving in this way–or all the preparations required for Christmas and Chanukah.
 These all have the urgency of a deadline, can involve family or friends and establish, re-instate, renew or establish family traditions.

 1. Align yourself with the Divine and state your intention before beginning the task with reverence.